CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

  14.09 │    └──jne    330                                        ▒
 ```

-Very similar code!
-Furthermore, the compiler's choice of using `lea` instead of `imul` seems to be a poor choice.
+Very similar code to what we saw for integers!
+Any performance differece is likely coming from our smaller usage of memory.
+Furthermore, the compiler's choice of using `lea` instead of `imul` again seems to be a poor choice.
 While we _can_ see performance improvements with specializations (as seen with the power-of-two inputs), using `imul` generally seems to be better than constructing the value using `lea` instructions.

 As a reminder, here were the results from our original branch benchmarks.